openic-org/home/docs/iris-128/iris-128b/headstage_iris128B.md

 ### Chip1 through Chip8

-These are **RHS2116 chips** (QFN package) from Intan Technologies.
+These are RHS2116 chips (QFN package) from Intan Technologies.
-There are 8 total chips (16 electrodes each) communicating with the controller via **SPI (Serial Peripheral Interface)**.
+There are 8 total chips (16 electrodes each) communicating with the controller via SPI (Serial Peripheral Interface).

 ![Iris-128](../images/iris-128b-chip.jpg)

-*Fig. 2.
+*Fig. 3.
 Footprint of RHS2116 on Iris128B with broadly labeled pins.
 See the Intan RHS2116 datasheet for specific details. *

 The reference and ground pins can be shorted or disconnected using the pads shown below.

 ![Iris-128](../images/iris-128b-gndref.jpg)

-*Fig. 3.
+*Fig. 4.
 Footprint location of pads to short ref and gnd.
 Also seen here are the plated through holes on the left where gnd and ref wires can be soldered.*

 Digital (SPI) communication lines to each of the 8 chips: